 HSV-1 and HSV-2 are human herpesviruses (HHV) that have double-stranded DNA and replicate within the nuclei of infected cells.
 HSV infects mucocutaneous tissue after direct contact or by way of secretions, mainly saliva in the case of HSV-1.
 The virus is transmitted via sensory nerves to the ganglia, where it may reside in a latent stage.
 Recurrent infections are caused by reactivation of the virus which travels back to the skin or mucous membranes resulting in an active infection.
 Immune mechanisms suppress the virus with clearing of the lesions in 1 to 2 weeks, but latency in the ganglia persists.
 Recurrent mucocutaneous infection may occur every few weeks to months to years.
 Viral shedding may continue after the infection has clinically resolved.

 Patients with orolabial HSV may complain of "fever blisters" or "cold sores" on the lips or perioral area or sores within the oral cavity.
 Patients with genital herpes may complain of pain or tingling in the genital area in the prodromal and active phase of the infection.
 Primary infection occurs 3 to 7 days following exposure.
 Localized pain, tenderness, and burning may be accompanied by fever, malaise, and tender lymphadenopathy.
 Vesicles develop, progressing to pustules and/or erosions.
 The eruption resolves in 1 to 2 weeks.
-Recurrent infection tends to be milder, with fewer vesicles and absent, or ...
+Recurrent infection tends to be milder, ...